trashbirdecology/bbsebird/README.md

     grid = grid,
     overwrite = FALSE
   )
-## visualizing the ebird_spatial data takes a while, do not recommend!
+## visualizing the ebird_spatial data takes a while, do not recommend if unnecessary
 ```

 ## Step 3: Bundle (“Integrate”) Data for Use in BUGS